KevDen01/AWS-Terraform-CICD-EC2-VPC-NAT-Infrastructure/README.md

-# AWS Terraform EC2 VPC NAT Infrastructure with CI/CD Pipeline
+# AWS Terraform EC2 VPC NAT with CI/CD Pipeline

-This project uses Terraform to provision an AWS infrastructure that includes EC2 instances, a VPC, NAT gateways, and related resources.
-This CI/CD pipeline is configured using GitHub Actions to automate the deployment and destruction of infrastructure.
+This project provisions an AWS infrastructure, including a VPC, EC2 instances, NAT gateways, and supporting resources, using Terraform.
+It integrates a CI/CD pipeline implemented with GitHub Actions for automated deployment, management, and cleanup of the infrastructure.
+The pipeline dynamically handles resource creation and reuses existing infrastructure.

+---

 ## Features